South African Class 26 4-8-4: Modifications

 The main picture shows the Red Devil in Pretoria just over two months after the rebuilding was completed.
 Several modifications were done to it later, most of which Wardale considered to be actually detrimental to the performance of the locomotive.
 In the process the Red Devil was significantly changed to be more conventional by caretakers who did not fully agree with the basis of the recent conversion.
 Some of these modifications are externally visible when comparing the main picture with the later pictures below.

 Preservation

 The Red Devil last ran on a steam excursion on 23 September 2003 and was later mothballed, being cared for by private enthusiasts on behalf of the Transnet Heritage Foundation (THF) at Monument Station in Cape Town.
-As of November 2015, the locomotive had become the subject of contractual negotiations between the THF and the newly formed Ceres Rail Company, who wanted to put the locomotive back into service to haul weekend excursions between Cape Town and Robertson, Western Cape as part of its now reopened Ceres branch line project.
-On 13 July 2018, she undertook her first voyage in fifteen years.
+As of November 2015, the locomotive had become the subject of contractual negotiations between the THF and the newly formed Ceres Railway Company Limited, who wanted to put the locomotive back into service to haul weekend excursions between Cape Town and Robertson, Western Cape as part of its now reopened Ceres branch line project.
+On 13 July 2018, she undertook her first voyage in 15 years later.
 The agreement with the THF allows the locomotive to only operate during the South African winter months.
-The Red Devil is currently being stored in a Ceres Rail Maintenance Depot in Foreshore, Cape Town.
+The Red Devil is currently being stored in a Ceres Railway Maintenance Depot in Foreshore, Cape Town.